-Mood and anxiety disorders
+- Mood disorders

 If you have out-of-network insurance coverage, we can usually help you to receive reimbursement for 40-70% of the total fee.

 Collective Assessment is an innovative process developed by Drs.
 Matthew Oyer and Loren Dent for assessing children, adolescents, and young adults who are in crisis.
 Collective assessment combines traditional psychological assessment techniques with a broader assessment of the networks in which the individual is embedded, including their immediate and extended family, healthcare providers, schools and workplaces, the carceral system, and the political and cultural surround.
 Collective assessments are conducted by an interdisciplinary team from the fields of psychology, social work, counseling and psychiatry.
-For more information about Collective Assessment, visit here.